-A vehicle which can be hired under the Town Police Clauses Act (1847) either immediately or pre booked.
+Hackney Carriage A vehicle which can be hired under the Town Police applications for licences, including private hire operators, drivers and vehicle proprietors.

+Vehicle Clauses Act (1847) either immediately or pre booked.

-Licensing Committee A committee of the Council with authority to determine applications for licences, including private hire operators, drivers and vehicle proprietors.
+Licensing Committee A committee of the Council with authority to determine